lfoIncluit/license-plate-recognition/README.md

 The license-plate-recognition call the OpenVINO pre-trained models with python and the DNN in OpenCV.
 It comes from the [Security Barrier Camera Demo](https://docs.openvinotoolkit.org/2018_R5/_samples_security_barrier_camera_demo_README.html).This demo showcases Vehicle and License Plate Detection network followed by the Vehicle Attributes Recognition and License Plate Recognition networks applied on top of the detection results
 * vehicle-license-plate-detection-barrier-0106, which is a primary detection network to find the vehicles and license plates
 * vehicle-attributes-recognition-barrier-0039, which is executed on top of the results from the first network and reports general vehicle attributes, for example, vehicle type (car/van/bus/track) and color
-* license-plate-recognition-barrier-0001, which is executed on top of the results from the first network and reports a string per recognized license plate
+* license-plate-recognition-barrier-0007, which is executed on top of the results from the first network and reports a string per recognized license plate

-The license-plate-recognition test in win10 + python3.6 + openvino_2021.1.110 + opencv-contrib-python 4.4.0.44.

 # How to run the license-plate-recognition
 1. OpenVINO installation and environment configuration.
 More information Please refer to [OpenVINO+Win10安装及环境配置攻略](https://livezingy.com/setup-openvino-in-win10/).